-If the hydrographer finds that a high occurrence of navigationally significant soundings are eligible for designation using the guidance above, a higher grid resolution may be required.
-The hydrographer may increase the resolution beyond that specified in Section 5.2.2 for small areas of the survey to increase grid accuracy and data processing efficiency.
+If the hydrographer finds that a high occurrence of designated soundings is warranted, then the hydrographer may increase the resolution beyond that specified in Section 5.2.2 for small areas of the survey to increase grid accuracy and data processing efficiency.
 If large areas of higher resolution are required, the hydrographer shall consult with HSD/NSD Project Manager or COR for guidance.

 All surfaces will be assessed against the submitted resolutions, not the assigned resolutions (e.g., a field unit grids an area at 0.5 m resolution for the purposes of minimizing designated soundings must then meet the density requirements for a 0.5 m resolution surface).